All links are created equal, right?

 Though a lot of people were surprised, I could see that one coming and I’m betting that Google will do it again the next time people try to game search results.
 So, what should you do?

-A recent survey by Moz reveals that about 37% of business owners spend between $10,000 and $50,000 per month on link building.
+A recent survey by Moz reveals that about 37% of business owners spend between $10,000 and $50,000 per month on external link building.
 If you’re making that kind of investment, you need to have accurate information on how to build links that Google will trust.

 In this post I’m going to cover: